The History of Pole Dancing

 Three things we know for sure:

-- We would not have pole without poc
+• We would not have pole without strippers

-Please note that contemporary credible resources are almost non-existent due to the taboo nature of this topic.
-It is likely that no one at the time felt these details worth recording.
-I've compiled this from industry information, word of mouth, internet research and two books (Behind the Burly Q and Striptease: The Untold History of the Girly Show).
-If you have anything of interest or can suggest some resources please do get in touch.
+Please note that credible first hand resources are almost non-existent due to the taboo nature of this topic.
+I've compiled this piece from industry information, word of mouth, internet research and two books (Behind the Burly Q and Striptease: The Untold History of the Girly Show).

 Sex work is often referred to as the oldest profession for a very good reason.
-Full service sex work, stripping and porn have likely existed since the beginning of humanity and we have references to various acts from all over the world and from all periods of history.
+Full service sex work, stripping and porn have likely existed since the beginning of humanity, in some form or another, and we have references to various acts from all over the world and from all periods of history.
 We're going to skip forward to the 1800s for ease.

 It's widely agreed that burlesque, and later modern stripping, developed in part as a result of the Worlds Fair and the circus.
 The Worlds Fairs were huge exhibition type events, designed initially to boost trade and technology but later became a kind of cultural exchange.
 The very first event of this kind was held in 1844 in Paris and later events happened all over the world, including America.
-These exhibitions bought native dancers from all over the world to the West, sometimes for the first time.
-As a result Westerners were exposed to new dance forms such as belly dance, and began to incorporate some of these movements in to their own acts, which then filtered in to burlesque, cabaret and circus shows.
+These exhibitions bought dancers from all over the world to the West, sometimes for the first time.
+As a result Westerners were exposed to new dance forms such as belly dance, and began to incorporate some of these movements in to their own acts.
+This filtered in to burlesque, cabaret and circus shows.
 Burlesque shows also took to the road either by themselves or as part of the circus itself.
 As both belong to the same industry, that of entertaining, it is likely that the two worlds would have collided often and inspired each other.
+As they do to this day!
 So we know that the circus was involved to some degree with this development but, as we will later see, it is unlikely that Chinese pole in particular had a huge influence.

 The circus of the mid 1800s would have looked very different to the circus we know today and it wasn't until the 1900s that shows became more kid friendly.
 The earlier shows were very much aimed at an adult audience, alcohol flowed in abundance and it was not unusual for fights to break out.
 Performers wore very little and there was a sexual undertone to much of the show.
 You would have also seen semi-nude performers, which were presented under the guise of "admiring the human form" for educational purposes.
 You can read a little more about this here.